On a class of constrained Bayesian filters and their numerical implementation in high-dimensional state-space Markov models: Background

 \begin{definition} The sequence of optimal filters $\{\pi_n\}_{n \ge 1}$, where $\pi_n=\Phi_n(\pi_{n-1})$, is stable when $ \lim_{n\to\infty} \dtv{ \Phi_{0:n}(\mu) - \Phi_{0:n}(\eta) } = 0 $ for any pair of probability measures $\eta,\mu \in \mP(\mX)$. \end{definition}

-The terminology `stability of the optimal filter' is well established in the literature \cite{DelMoral01c,DelMoral04}.
+The terminology ``stability of the optimal filter'' is well established in the literature \cite{DelMoral01c,DelMoral04}.
 We note, however, that stability is a property of the operators $\Phi_n$, rather than the probability laws $\pi_n$ (see also \cite{Crisan20} for further details).
 A sufficient condition for $\Phi_n$ to be stable is that the Markov kernels in $K$ are {\em mixing} and the likelihood functions in $g$ integrable w.r.t. some reference probability density functions (pdfs) $u=\{u_n\}_{n\ge 1}$ on $\mX$.

 \begin{definition} The Markov kernels $K=\{K_n\}_{n\ge 1}$ are mixing with constant $0<\gamma<1$ when \begin{itemize} \item[(a)] $K_n(x',\sd x) = k_n(x',x) \sd x$ for every $n \ge 1$, where $k_n: \mX \times \mX \mapsto [0,\infty)$ is a pdf w.r.t. the Lebesgue measure $\sd x$, and \item[(b)] there is a sequence of pdfs $u_n:\mX\mapsto [0,\infty)$ such that \beq \gamma u_n(x) \le k_n(x',x) \le \frac{1}{\gamma} u_n(x) \quad \text{for every $n \ge 1$ and every $x' \in \mX$.} \nn \eeq \end{itemize} \end{definition}